nfreear/nfreear.github.io/_posts/2017-05-31-simple-speak.md

 and it has languished. <!-- ..
 I haven't had the time to maintain that plugin -->

 I'm happy to say that the Web has moved on since then.
-With the evolution of HTML5, we now have a the [Web Speech API][w3c], implemented in [most modern browsers][caniuse].
+With the evolution of HTML5, we now have the [Web Speech API][w3c], implemented in [most modern browsers][caniuse].
 So, it's the ideal time to develop an easy to integrate Javascript wrapper around the API — enter [simple-speak][npm].